 Now for the underlying question, how do the proteins that absorb photons of light produce the action potentials that travel to the brain to produce what we perceive as vision?
 This process is called phototransduction (see figure below).
 Since the process is essentially the same in both the rods and the cones we will look at the rods and then explain the subtle differences that occur in the cones.
 It all starts with the visual pigments that are embedded in the membranes of the disks found in the outer segment of the rods.
 This visual pigment is called rhodopsin and is composed of protein called opsin and a derivative of vitamin A called retinal.
 In the unexcited state, retinal has a bend in its hydrocarbon chain (11-cis retinal) and fits nicely in a binding site on the opsin.
-When light of the proper wavelength is absorbed by the visual pigment the energy of the light causes retinal to change shape and the hydrocarbon chain loses its bend (all-trans retinal) and no longer fits in the binding site.
+When light of the proper wavelength is absorbed by the visual pigment the energy of the light causes retinal to change shape and the hydrocarbon chain loses its bend (alltrans retinal) and no longer fits in the binding site.
 It should be noted that even though rods provide only non-color vision, light of the green wavelength is the most efficient in activating rhodopsin.
-When the retina detaches from the opsin it becomes inactive.
+When the retinal detaches from the opsin, the retinal essentially becomes inactive being unable to associate with opsin until it regains its original cis conformation.
 This process is known as bleaching.
-Opsin is actually a G-Protein coupled receptor (GPCR) that is activated by light, hence it is a photoreceptor.
-Once activated the GPCR activates the G-protein, separating the alpha subunit from the beta/gamma subunit (see module 5 for a review of GPCRs).
-In the photoreceptors of the eye the G-protein is called transducin.
+Although retinal becomes inactive, the left over Opsin protein becomes activated, stimulating the alpha subunit of its G-Protein coupled receptor (GPCR).
+Thus, by definition, since the GPCR opsin is activated by light we call it a photoreceptor.
+Once activated the GPCR activates the G-protein, separating the alpha subunit from the beta/gamma subunit.
+In the photoreceptors of the eye, the G-protein is called transducin.
 The alpha subunit then brings about a change in the cell.
 More on this later.

-Phototransduction.
 Created by BYU-Idaho student Hannah Crowder, 2013

 Phototransduction.
-The top image represents the photoreceptor in the dark.
-The green channel is the cGMP gated cation channel which is open and allowing cations (Na+ and Ca++) to depolarize the cell.
-When light strikes and changes the retinal from 11-cis to all-trans retinal it activates the G-protein transducin which results in the breakdown of cGMP and the closing of the cation channel.
+The top image of the cycle represents the photoreceptor in the dark.
+The green channel is the cGMP gated cation channel which is open and allowing cations (Na+ and Ca2+) to depolarize the cell.
+When light strikes and changes the retinal from 11-cis to all-trans retinal, it activates the G-protein transducin which results in the activation of PDE -"phosphodiesterase" (which causes breakdown of cGMP) and the closing of the cation channel.
 The cell will then hyperpolarize.
-Finally, All-trans retinal is converted back to 11-cis retinal and it re-attaches to opsin allowing cGMP to open the cation channel and once again depolarize the cell.
+Finally, All-trans retinal is converted back to 11-cis retinal by the pigmented epithelium and it re-attaches to opsin (PDE no longer activated) allowing cGMP to open the cation channel and once again depolarize the cell.